iselasoria/py-ls/ls-md/py101/string_methods.md

 ## `interpolation`
 String interpolation is possible through `f-strings`.
-String interpoation with f-strings is one way python does [[implicit_coercion]].
+String interpolation with f-strings is one way python does [[implicit_coercion]].
 In the case of the integer referenced by variable `age`, when
 The construction of an f-string is as follows:
 ```python
 name = 'Isela'